Skip to content

 Do not destroy

 If you DO NOT want to destroy any resource, then you need to use the below lifecycle rules.
-This will be used when you deal with database.
-Most of the time, we DO NOT want to delete database while changing something.
+This will be used when you deal with a database.
+Most of the time, we DO NOT want to delete a database while changing something.
 So, you need to update lifecycle rule with prevent_destroy = true.

 resource "local_file" "my-file" {